 KSP Encourages Citizens to Turn in Unused RX Drugs During National 'Take Back' Program

-FRANKFORT, KY (April 20, 2016) – Kentucky State Police (KSP) is partnering with the Drug Enforcement Agency (DEA) on April 30, 2016 in a collaborative effort to remove potentially dangerous controlled substances from home medicine cabinets.
-Collection activities will take place from 10:00 a.m. to 2:00 p.m. in every KSP Post area across the state.
+(Columbia, KY) – KSP will partner with the Drug Enforcement Agency (DEA) on September 26, 2015 in a collaborative effort to remove potentially dangerous controlled substances from home medicine cabinets.
+Collection activities will take place from 10:00 a.m. through 2:00 p.m. in every KSP Post area across the state.
+Post 15, will be collecting at 1118 Jamestown Street, Columbia, KY 42728.